DecentralizeJustice/Blog/README.md

 This is the blog for Guiding wallet.
-It is deployed to
+It is deployed to netlify.